-The annual Ursid meteor shower runs from about December 17 to 26 each year and always peaks around the December solstice, which, in 2019, comes on December 21 or 22, depending on your time zone.
+The annual Ursid meteor shower runs from about December 17 to 26 each year and always peaks around the December solstice, which, in 2020, comes on December 21.
 The shower’s peak is probably the morning of December 22, but any of the next few mornings should yield some Ursids as well.
 Then, after the solstice and the shower’s peak, keep watching.
 You still might catch some!

 Generally, the Ursids are a low-key affair, offering perhaps as many as five to 10 meteors per hour in a dark sky.
 In rare instances, bursts of 100 or more meteors per hour have been observed at times over the past century.

 The chart at the top of the page shows the Big and Little Dipper asterisms – in the constellations Ursa Major and Ursa Minor – for whom the Ursid meteor shower is named.
 If you look from a Northern Hemisphere location around the time of the solstice, you’ll find the Big Dipper well up in the north-northeast at around 1 a.m.
 That’s about the time of night you’ll want to start watching this meteor shower.

 In 2020, at this shower’s peak, the first quarter moon will set in the evening, providing dark skies at late night and the morning hours.